syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Create Connector

 * Connector can be created by defining the start and end points.
 The path to be drawn can be defined with a collection of segments.
-* To explore the properties of a [connector](/api/js/ejdiagram#members:connectors "connector"), refer to [Connector Properties](/api/js/ejdiagram#members:connectors "Connector Properties").
+To explore the properties of a [connector](/api/js/ejdiagram#members:connectors "connector"), refer to [Connector Properties](/api/js/ejdiagram#members:connectors "Connector Properties").
-* To Align the connectors when its parent is an container, use [horizontalAlign](/api/js/ejdiagram#members:connectors-horizontalalign "horizontalAlign") and [verticalAlign](/api/js/ejdiagram#members:connectors-verticalalign "verticalAlign") properties of connector.
-* To customize the connector appearance, use [lineColor](/api/js/ejdiagram#members:connectors-linecolor "lineColor"), [lineDashArray](/api/js/ejdiagram#members:connectors-linedasharray "lineDashArray") properties and to set size for connector, use [lineWidth](/api/js/ejdiagram#members:connectors-linewidth "lineWidth") property.
-* You can use [lineHitPadding](/api/js/ejdiagram#members:connectors-linehitpadding "lineHitPadding") property to perform interaction with connectors easily.
-* You can set a margin for connectors using [marginLeft](/api/js/ejdiagram#members:connectors-marginleft "marginLeft"),[marginRight](/api/js/ejdiagram#members:connectors-marginright "marginRight"),[marginTop](/api/js/ejdiagram#members:connectors-margintop "marginTop") and [marginBottom](/api/js/ejdiagram#members:connectors-marginbottom "marginBottom") properties and its applicable only if its parent is an container.
-* You can set a name for connectors using [name](/api/js/ejdiagram#members:connectors-name "name") property.
-* You can set connector transparency using [opacity](/api/js/ejdiagram#members:connectors-opacity "opacity") property.
-* To add a connector in group, set parent/group name in connectors [parent](/api/js/ejdiagram#members:connectors-parent "parent") property.
-* You can use connector [tooltip](/api/js/ejdiagram#members:connectors-tooltip "tooltip") which shows when mouse hovers over connector.
-* To show/hide the connector, use connector [visible](/api/js/ejdiagram#members:connectors-visible "visible") property.
-* To set an z-index for connector, use [zOrder](/api/js/ejdiagram#members:connectors-zorder "zOrder") property.

 ### Add connectors through connectors collection

-The [sourcePoint](/api/js/ejdiagram#members:connectors-sourcepoint "sourcePoint") and [targetPoint](/api/js/ejdiagram#members:connectors-targetpoint "targetPoint") properties of connector allow you to define the end points of a [connector](/api/js/ejdiagram#members:connectors "connector") .
+* The [sourcePoint](/api/js/ejdiagram#members:connectors-sourcepoint "sourcePoint") and [targetPoint](/api/js/ejdiagram#members:connectors-targetpoint "targetPoint") properties of connector allow you to define the end points of a [connector](/api/js/ejdiagram#members:connectors "connector").

 The following code example illustrates how to add a connector through connector collection.
-To position the connector, use sourcePoint [x](/api/js/ejdiagram#members:connectors-sourcepoint-x "x"), [y](/api/js/ejdiagram#members:connectors-sourcepoint-y "y") properties and targetPoint x, y properties.

 {% highlight javascript %}